 Transition Tip 5 – Explore All Your Options

 Career transition eventually moves into stage 3 which I like to call ‘Relaunch’.
 Relaunching is more powerful when you feel totally aligned and infused what you’re about.
 Now is the time to get curious about opportunities available to you.
 Not only should you do online searches, but now’s the time to get in touch with your old cronies.
+Here’s a great article to help you figure out what is next.

 Reach out to alumni groups from your school.
-Talk with your neighbors.
+Talk to your neighbors.
 Don’t hide in the dark and be embarrassed, instead invoke your village and tribe to help you.
 Reach out to others via social media or in a friendly letter.
 Let people know what you’re looking for.
 The best jobs are found before they’re even posted on sites.

 Another way to explore your options is to take a look at your current skills.
 How are you doing with technology?
 Do you feel your skills are marketable?
 Do you know everything you need to technically?
 Sometimes staying in one position of employment can stunt your skills.
 So, if that describes you, take the information you uncovered in transition tip two and begin exploring opportunities like you did when you were a kid… You’re only limited by your beliefs.
 Focusing on abundance will help you find the most opportunities.